 So, a very important thing is to confirm with the seller who makes the customs declaration and which company’s title to declare at customs.
 Generally, if you import from China, your seller will want you to use his title to declare so that he can apply for a tax refund later.

 If you declare by yourself, please ensure that the seller provides you with the correct declaration information.
-If the seller’s information is wrong, it will be troublesome for customs clearance.
+If the seller’s information is wrong, it will be troublesome for customs clearance, especially in case of random examinations.
 And you will have to bear the additional cost and results of delays.
 Also, the seller should offer you required documents like Bill of Lading, packing list, invoice, Certificate of Origin, etc.

 What Is EXW Price?